chaitrajainhp30/PowerVC-Tool/README.md

 - `networkName` The OpenStack network to create the VM with.

+- `passwdHash` The password hash of the core user.

 - `sshPublicKey` The OpenStack ssh keyname to create the VM with.

 - `domainName` The DNS domain name for the bastion. (optional)